George Toms synthesis Home

 (Int to float converter)

-High fan-out of circuit inputs, along with the need for buffering and replication, further worsens area and delay.
+High fan-out of circuit inputs—along with the resulting need for buffering and replication—further increases both power consumption and delay.

-In the GTs synthesis technology, we addressed all these issues during the logic synthesis stage.
+GT Synthesis technology addresses all these challenges directly during the logic synthesis stage.

 However, current evaluations of LUT-6 mapped benchmarks typically rely on only two parameters: